AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 1. In the Upload Job Options dialog box, select **[!UICONTROL Save]**.
 1. In the lower-right corner of the Upload page, select **[!UICONTROL Submit Upload]**.

    To see the progress of the upload, on the Global Navigation Bar, select **[!UICONTROL Jobs]**.
 The Jobs page shows you the progress of the upload.
-You can continue working in Adobe Dynamic Media Classic and return to the Jobs page at any time to review an in-progress job.
+You can continue working in Adobe Dynamic Media Classic.
+Return to the Jobs page at any time to review an in-progress job.

 To cancel an upload job in progress, select **[!UICONTROL Cancel]** next to the Duration time.